PaulPextra/iphone-Calculator/README.md

 # iphone-Calculator
-Designing an iphone calculator with HTML, CSS and JavaScript
+An iphone calculator App built with HTML, CSS and JavaScript.